JonDemelo/Magnetize/README.md

 The 'scrape(url)' function within the project will take in as a parameter the requested internet URL, and will attempt to scrape the URL for any and all magnet links that exist.
 It will collect each magnet link, break apart its contents by the parameters set forth by the Magnet URI Scheme, and store these contents as a dictionary structure.
 These dictionary structures are then collected together in a list, which is then returned to the user.

+The 'activate(magnet_list)' function goes through the parametered list of magnets, and activates the links for the local machine's default application.

+**Note:** The activate function expects the magnets contained to be of the same design as the scrape function output.
+If you want to only do a subset of magnets from the scrape output, make sure to adjust the list accordingly before bringing it over to the activate function.

-**Note:** I've included an extra function dn\_clean\_up(dn) which will clean up the readability of any inputted dn.
+**Also Note:** I've included an extra function dn\_clean\_up(dn) which will clean up the readability of any inputted dn.
 You would use this if you wanted to get the magnet's original title.
 ## Dictionary Parameters

 See http://en.wikipedia.org/wiki/Magnet_URI_scheme#Parameters for an understanding of each magnet paramter's purpose; and here is a list of each included magnet parameter: